armbian/configng/tools/include/markdown/PIH001-footer.md

     The web interface of Pi-hole can be accessed via:

     - URL = `http://<your.IP>/admin`
-    - Password is set and adjust from `armbian-config`
+    - Password is set on install and can be adjusted from `armbian-config`

 === "Documentation"